 Thomas Estey (Class 4 Instructor, CPL) Thomas spent two years at the University of British Columbia before leaving to pursue his dream of flying.
 Born and raised in Vancouver BC, Thomas completed his PPL in Langley, BC, and moved to Saskatoon in January 2019, where he completed his CPL, Multi-IFR and Instructor ratings.
 Having worked as a Freestyle Ski and Windsurfing instructor, Thomas has a strong teaching background which he uses to guide students in their progress towards their goals.
 With a fun and youthful personality, Thomas also enjoys long sunset walks along the river on his time off.

 Andrew Simms (Class 2 Instructor, CPL) a retired military engineer, who earned a Glider Pilot and Private Pilot Licence in the Royal Canadian Air Cadet Program.
 Following that he worked for many years as a Glider Pilot Instructor.
-Also an instructor at the Saskpolytech Commercial Pilot Program, he has acquired a Commercial Pilots licence with multi-engine, instrument, float and instructor’s ratings.
+Andrew serves Millennium Aviation as Chief Flight Instructor. as well as an instructor at the Saskpolytech Commercial Pilot Program.
+He holds a Commercial Pilots licence with multi-engine, instrument, float and instructor’s ratings.
 Andrew looks forward to continue sharing his passion for aviation.

 Richard Turinski (Class 3 Instructor, CPL) Richard spent 19 years in the automotive industry but has always dreamt of flying.
 In 2018 he finally signed up for his private pilots license.
 A few months later he quit his job and dedicated himself full time to flying and studying.
 23 months after his first day of PPL ground school, he had completed his PPL, CPL and instructor rating, and also found the time to achieve his float rating.
 When Richard isn’t flying, you can find him running or biking along the beautiful Meewassin river trail.